Acer0ni/alien-invasion/README.md

 To clone the project; navigate to your desired directory on your command line of choice, then type `git clone https://github.com/Acer0ni/alien-invasion.git`.

 This project requires pipenv to run.
-To install pipenv, type `pip3 install pipenv`,once installed run `pipenv shell` in the projects root directory then `pipenv sync` to install the required dependencies.
+To install pipenv, type `pip3 install pipenv`, once installed run `pipenv shell` in the projects root directory then `pipenv sync` to install the required dependencies.

 After dependencies are installed you can run the game with `python3 alien_invasion.py`